keithecarlson/dataBiasUSCourts/README.md

 	pip install scipy
 	pip install statsmodels

-3. If you wish to process the data that we received from the source then follow Dataset Reconstruction Instructions, to create 12 ca{X}DataForSTM.csv files within "Data/stmCSV".
+3. If you wish to process the data that we received from the source then you can [download it here](https://math.dartmouth.edu/~jelsdatabiasuscourts/dataset/rawData.tar.gz), rename the folder to "Data" and follow Dataset Reconstruction Instructions, to create 12 ca{X}DataForSTM.csv files within "Data/stmCSV".
 This will also create Results/pruningStats and results/validationSample folders.

 Alternatively, you can skip this step and simply use the [pruned and processed data](https://math.dartmouth.edu/~jelsdatabiasuscourts/dataset/Data.tar.gz) that is provided.
 Either way, you should have a Data/stmCSV folder with 12 files in it, a Data/judges folder with a single file titled 'auburnDataAppointingPresParty.csv', and a file 'Data/uscaopsData01.csv' before you proceed.